yuvalmGS/gigaspaces-wiki-jekyll/xap97net/change-api.markdown

 ---

 {% compositionsetup %}
-{summary:}This page covers the Change API, its usage and behavior.{summary}
+{% summary %}This page covers the Change API, its usage and behavior.{% endsummary %}

 # Overview